Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Numerical simulations and discussion

 According to the time variation of the parameters, the basic offspring number $\mathcal{N}$ will vary between $29.7$ and $85.7$ with a mean of $48.41$ over the considered period.
 Thus even if Formula \eqref{condeps} is not verified at each time, it is satisfied in mean, i.e.

 An important issue in SIT control is to estimate the duration of the massive releases.
-Thanks to contrasted environmental conditions, within the period $[2010-2020]$, we show that the minimal time to decay the wild population under a certain threshold can greatly vary: see Figs. \ref{fig:0a-time}-\ref{fig:0b-time}, from page \pageref{fig:0a-time} to page \pageref{fig:0b-time}, for two weakly release rates ($6000$ Ind/ha and $12 000$ Ind/ha), for different levels of Mechanical Control ($0\%$, $20\%$ and $40\%$) and three levels of residual fertility ($0\%$, $0.6\%$ and $1.2\%$).
+Thanks to contrasted environmental conditions, within the period $[2010-2020]$, we show that the minimal time to decay the wild population under a certain threshold can greatly vary.

 In general, in the literature, many SIT simulations are done with constant parameters, except, for instance, in \cite{Dufourd2013,douchet2021comparing}.
 If we consider the mean value for each parameter over the whole period, we derive $\N \approx 49.3$ which is a quite large basic offspring number, but not surprising within a tropical context.